premkumarcode/NSE_StockMarket_Data/README.md

 NSE Equities Stock market data Project provides the below functionality.
 This project is developed as part of personal practice project to learn python functionality - API and Web scrapping.
-The displayed data never to be used for any official trading purposes.

 Data is sourced from NSE website - https://www.nseindia.com/